 The Contractor acknowledges that it may be required to submit to an audit of funds paid through this Contract.
 Any such audit shall be conducted in accordance with IC § 5-11-1, et seq., and audit guidelines specified by the State.

 The State considers the Contractor to be a “Contractor” under 2 C.F.R.
 200.330 for purposes of this Contract.
-However, if it is determined that the Contractor is a “sub recipient” and if required by applicable provisions of 2 C.F.R.
-200 (Uniform Administrative Requirements, Cost Principles, and Audit Requirements), Contractor shall arrange for a financial and compliance audit, which complies with 2 C.F.R.
-200.500 et seq.

 8. Authority to Bind Contractor.